awsdocs/amazon-detective-admin-guide/doc_source/detective-prerequisites.md

 Before you can enable Detective, if you are not an administrator, then you must attach the following permissions policy to your IAM principal\.
 The principal can be an existing user or role that you are already using, or you can create a new user or role to use for Detective\.

-This policy allows you to perform all master account actions in Detective\.
+This policy allows you to perform all administrator account actions in Detective\.

 ```
 {